0xPolygonMiden/miden-base/docs/architecture/accounts.md

 ### Nonce

-A counter which increments whenever the account state changes.
+A Counter incrementing on each state change.

 Nonce values must be strictly monotonically increasing and increment by any value smaller than `2^32` for every account update.

 ### Vault

-An asset container for an account.
+A collection of [assets](assets.md) stored in the account.

 An account vault can contain an unlimited number of [assets](assets.md).
 The assets are stored in a sparse Merkle tree as follows: